 There are some fossil rocks in the region that can be visited through a tour organized by the Mleiha Archaeological Centre.
 I was awe-struck when I saw the fossils in the giant rocks that stood tall in the middle of high sand dunes.
 Yes, you get to do a bit sand dune bashing too while visiting these rocks.

-The displays at the museum take you through the history that is too far in the past – definitely beyond my imagination.
+The displays at the museum take you through a history that is too far from the past – definitely beyond my imagination.
 There are maps, graphics, and films that attempt to give you a sense of time and space.
 There are fossils, mass graves in circles, stone tools, potteries & inscriptions.
-The presence of terracotta, metal objects and ivory objects tells that this region was inhabited on a continuous basis.
+The presence of terracotta, metal objects, and ivory objects tells that this region was inhabited on a continuous basis.

-The most intriguing display at Mleiha Archaeological Centre is that of Baliya Practice of Late Pre-Islamic Period.
-It is a practice where a camel or horse was immolated along with its owner on the later’s death.
+The most intriguing display at Mleiha Archaeological Centre is that of the Baliya Practice of the late pre-Islamic Period.
+It is a practice where a camel or horse is immolated along with its owner on the latter’s death.
 It was chilling to see a Camel skeleton buried beneath the ground we were standing on.

 Arabia’s Wildlife Centre